 'Saint' Nancy Parker honored by Krewe of King Arthur

-NEW ORLEANS - Over the weekend, the Krewe of King Arthur honored Fox 8 News' former anchor Nancy Parker by deeming her New Orleans' newest saint, and unveiling a float with a portrait-like caricature of parker with a halo over her head.
+NEW ORLEANS - Over the weekend, the Krewe of King Arthur honored Fox 8 News' former anchor Nancy Parker by deeming her New Orleans' newest saint, and unveiling a float with a portrait-like caricature of Parker with a halo over her head.

 It's the second time this Mardi Gras season that "Saint Nancy Parker" has been recognized.